 The Chambon dam was built between 1929 and 1935.
 In 1918, the industrialist Henri Frédet discovered the potential of this narrow, 75m long section of the Romanche river.
 It proved to be the ideal location for regulating the flow of the river.

-The reservoir filled with water between 24 April and 9 October 1935.
-As early as May 1935, the turbines of the Sainte-Guilherme power plant were being driven by water and intake from the neighbouring Ferrand Valley was later added to boost the supply of water.
+Impoundment of the reservoir began on April 24 and was completed on October 9, 1935.
+By May 1935, the turbines of the Sainte-Guilherme power plant were powered.
+A water intake in the neighboring Ferrand valley was built to increase the water supply.

 Questa struttura offre servizi speciali per i ciclisti.